mobify/vellum/README.md

 Variables are formatted using the following rules:
 * Names must be lowercase and dash-separated (kebab-case).
-* Names should represent properties or applications as closely as possible.
-* Modifiers, qualifiers, or applications should be prepended to the variable name. e.g. `$form-family` (bad) vs. `$form-font-family` (better)
+* Names should closely map to the property or application that they match up with. e.g. `$font-family: 'Helvetica Neue', Arial, sans-serif;`;
+* Variables with qualifiers at the beginning are considered _variations_ on a base variable. e.g. `$small-font-size`, `$light-brand-color`.
-* Variables without a qualifier are considered “base” variables, i.e. the default value for that type, e.g. `$font-size`, `$brand-color`, `$grey-50`.
+* Variables without a qualifier are considered _base_ variables. i.e. the default value for that type. e.g. `$font-size`, `$brand-color`, `$grey-50`.
-* Variables with qualifiers at the beginning are considered “variations” on a base variable, e.g. `$small-font-size`, `$light-brand-color`.
 * Some variables use a predefined, loose scale: `$grey-10`, `-20`, `-30`, etc. These should be defined in multiples of 10, with actual values only approximate.
-This provides room to adjust values without changing variable names, but allows users to more precisely gauge the variable by name.
+This provides room to adjust values without changing variable names while still allowing users to more precisely gauge the variable by name.
 Additional variables can be inserted between values with a variation prefix such as `$light-grey-10`.

 #### Typography
 Standard font families and typographic settings are set in this section.